elementalsecurity/sec-arch/README.md

 Welcome to the **Security Architecture Master Repository**.
 This is a living blueprint, a mental gymnasium, and a creative forge for the next generation of security designers, threat defenders, and systems thinkers.

-Whether you're a curious analyst, a hands-on cloud engineer, or a seasoned strategist, this space is designed to stretch your mind, sharpen your design sense, and inspire you to architect security that is not only strong — but elegant, adaptive, and humane.
+Whether you're a curious analyst, a hands-on cloud engineer, or a seasoned strategist, this space is designed to stretch your mind, sharpen your design sense, and inspire you to architect security that is not only strong, it's elegant, adaptive, and humane.

 ---